mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 - Multiple citations can be deleted at once.

 **Fixed issues**
-- Some field names in BibTeX displayed incorrectly.
+- Some field names in BibTeX were displayed incorrectly.
 - Minor bug fixes.

 ## <a name="dod"></a> Definition of Done